Staff

 Elyse Chudzynski, LMHC-A (She/Her)

 Elyse is a clinical mental health counselor with a background in art education and refugee resettlement.
 She received her Master’s degree in Clinical Mental Health Counseling from Indiana University South Bend and holds Bachelor’s degrees in Art Education from IUPUI and Psychology from Ball State University.
-She is committed to culturally competent, trauma-informed counseling and uses artmaking as an intervention.
+She is committed to culturally competent, trauma-informed counseling and loves to use artmaking as an intervention.
 Elyse is dedicated to meeting her clients where they are and offering them the time and space to grow, change, and heal.

 Alyssa Eubanks, LMHC-A